Here's how to quickly and efficiently bulk delete contacts on your iPhone

 Tap on Delete contacts... in the popup menu.

-Tap on Remove from my iPhone! in order to confirm.
+Tap on Remove from my iPhone! to confirm.

 That's it!
 You can now go into the built-in Contacts app on your iPhone and verify that the selected contacts have been deleted.
-These contacts are also no longer listed on your other devices, including iPad and Mac.
+These contacts are also no longer listed on your other devices, including the iPad and Mac.
 While Groups isn't the most attractive app available, it gets the job done quickly and efficiently.
 Give it a try!

 Any questions?

-Let us know if you have any questions about deleting contacts in bulk in iCloud or through the Groups app.
+Let us know if you have any questions on how to delete multiple contacts in iCloud or through the Groups app.

 We may earn a commission for purchases using our links.
 Learn more.